LibEMG/libemg/docs/source/examples/snake_example/snake.md

     pygame.quit()
 ```

-In the initial version, the arrow keys were used to move the snake.
+The first step involved creating a version where the arrow keys moved the snake.
 Note that we are appending the movement direction to an array to keep track of the previous movement of all parts of the snake.
 The `move_snake` function moves each part of the snake in the specified direction.

 ```Python
 def handle_movement(self):